Kenmore Branch

 Individuals in need of an accommodation may contact the ADA coordinator at access@buffalolib.org within 7 days of program.

-Preschool Story Time (ages 3-5)
+Preschool Story Time (ages 3-5) REGISTRATION FULL

 Join us for a fun-filled story time featuring engaging stories, finger plays, and lively songs.
 Designed for kids age 3-5.
 Registration required.

-Family Story Time (ages 5 and under)
+Family Story Time (ages 5 and under) REGISTRATION FULL

 Bring the whole family for an evening of stories, songs, and crafts!
 Perfect for ages up to 5.
 Registration required.

-Toddler Time for Two's (REGISTRATION FULL)
+Toddler Time for Two's REGISTRATION FULL

 Join us for a delightful session designed just for our TWO-RRIFIC friends!
 This engaging story time features singing, laughing, reading and playful activities tailored for toddlers.
 Registration Required.